edjtscott/Stage1ggHcategorisation/README.md

-# Stage1ggHcategorisation
+# Stage1categorisation
-Code to train various classifiers, aiming to optimise categorisation of the ggH phase space in Stage 1 of the Simplified Template Cross-section (STXS) framework
+Code to train various classifiers, aiming to optimise categorisation for the Higgs to diphoton analysis at Stage 1 of the Simplified Template Cross-section (STXS) framework